It took me years to accurately identify what’s what with 1997 SPx.

 - Defining the logo: Logo refers to the that which is found on the top right corner of the card.

 - Defining the background: Background refers to that which is shown behind the player action photo on the left side of the card.

-Summary and additional details:
+Summary & details:

 - Base: These feature a Silver Logo & Foil Background